Mohammad-01/FinalProjectTask2/Task1.md

 ### Black Box Testing

 Black Box Testing is a software testing method that involves testing the functions of software applications without knowing the internal code structure, implementation details, or internal routes.
-Black Box Testing is a type of software testing that focuses on the input and output of software applications and is totally driven by software requirements and specifications.
-Behavioral testing is another name for it.
+Black Box Testing is a sort of software testing that is entirely driven by software requirements and specifications and focuses on the input and output of software applications, behavioral testing is another name for it.

 There are many different types of Black Box Testing, but these are the most common:

 Functional testing - This form of black box testing is concerned with a system's functional requirements and is carried out by software testers.

-Non-functional testing - This type of black box testing is concerned with non-functional requirements such as performance, scalability, and usability rather than specific functionality.
+Non-functional testing - Non-functional requirements such as performance, scalability, and usability are the focus of this type of black box testing rather than specific functionality.

 Regression testing - Is performed after code changes, upgrades, or other system maintenance to ensure that the new code does not harm the existing code.